 Organisation

-IPN is a platform with a board, members and extraordinary members.
+IPN is a platform with a board, participants and supporters.
 The platform is supported by The Dutch Science Council (NWO).